Augustan prose: The novel

-In 1747 through 1748, Samuel Richardson published Clarissa in serial form.
+In 1747 through 1748, Samuel Richardson published Clarissa; or, The History of a Young Lady in serial form.
 Like Pamela, it is an epistolary novel.
 Unlike Pamela, it is not a tale of virtue rewarded.
 Instead, it is a highly tragic and affecting account of a young girl whose parents try to force her into an uncongenial marriage, thus pushing her into the arms of a scheming rake named Lovelace.
 Lovelace is far more wicked than Mr. B. He imprisons Clarissa and tortures her psychologically in an effort to get her consent to marriage.
 Eventually, Clarissa is violated (whether by Lovelace or the household maids is unclear).
 Her letters to her parents are pleading, while Lovelace is sophisticated and manipulative.
 Most of Clarissa's letters are to her childhood friend, Anna Howe.
 Lovelace is not consciously evil, for he will not simply rape Clarissa.
 He desires her free consent, which Clarissa will not give.
 In the end, Clarissa dies by her own will.
 The novel is a masterpiece of psychological realism and emotional effect, and, when Richardson was drawing to a close in the serial publication, even Henry Fielding wrote to him, begging him not to kill Clarissa.
 There are many themes in play in Clarissa.
 Most obviously, the novel is a strong argument for romantic love and against arranged marriages.
 Clarissa will marry, but she wishes to have her own say in choice of mate.
 As with Pamela, Richardson emphasizes the individual over the social and the personal over the class.
 His work was part of a general valuation of the individual over and against the social good.